tlandart/washroom-locator/README.md

 # Instructions to run our project:
 We have a setup similar to the labs, using Expo Go to run our app on a mobile device.
 Note: The phone/mobile device and laptop/computer must be on the same network.
+The following can be done chronologically from top to bottom.

 Set up and run database: (equivalent to how it is done in the labs)
 - in the backend directory, run